Policy · Creativity · Game

 Why Bystance

 Thinking about the social issues of our time asks us to develop a point of view and to consider the perspectives of others.
-Considering the influences that shape those views is another frame.
-Life is busy and we are living in or between echo-chambers.
+Considering the influences that shape those views is another challenge.
+Echo-chambers can distort our perceptions of common ground.

 Bystance is a weekly exercise in creative perspective-taking.
 You're not asked what you think.
 You're asked what you think someone else with different values, constraints, and capabilities might think.